sinny777/hbuddy-mobile/README.md

 Let’s generate our private key using the keytool command that comes with the JDK.
 If this tool isn’t found

-`keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000`
+`keytool -genkey -v -keystore my-release-key.keystore -alias hbuddy -keyalg RSA -keysize 2048 -validity 10000`

 You’ll first be prompted to create a password for the keystore.
 Then, answer the rest of the nice tools’s questions and when it’s all done, you should have a file called my-release-key.keystore created in the current directory.